 There is nothing more frustrating for an online business than moving their buyers down the funnel only to see them abandon their carts when they're about to hit the 'complete my order' tab.

-No matter how hard you try, you have to face checkout abandonment at some point in your ecommerce journey.
+No matter how hard you try, you will eventually face checkout abandonment in your e-commerce journey.

 Have you ever wondered what causes those buyers to leave your website without making a purchase?